poult-lab/daily-word/english_words_ learning.md

 [n] Non-compliance with the manuscript format, including manipulation of margins or vertical spacing, will lead to automatic desk rejection.

 "the fact of failing or refusing to obey a rule"

-05.margin[ˈmɑː(r)dʒɪn]

-[noun] the left-hand/right-hand margin. "the empty space at the side of a written or printed page"

-[noun] He won by a narrow margin. "the amount of time, or number of votes, etc. by which sb wins sth"

-[business] a gross margin of 45%. "= profit margin"